-For investments other than forward and cross currency swap contracts, the Company uses quoted prices in active markets for identical assets to determine fair value where applicable.
+The Company uses quoted prices in active markets for identical assets to determine fair value where applicable.
 This pricing methodology applies to Level 1 investments such as bond funds.
-For the year ended December 31, 2009, none of the Company's assets measured on a recurring basis was determined by using observable inputs other than level 1.
+For the years ended December 31, 2010 and 2011, none of the Company's assets measured on a recurring basis was determined by using observable inputs other than level 1.

-The following table presents our assets measured at fair value on a recurring basis as of December 31, 2009 and 2010:
+The following table presents our assets measured at fair value on a recurring basis as of December 31, 2010 and 2011: